troglobit/finit/doc/cmdline.md

     the system booted in a limited fallback mode.
 See [config.md][] for more information.

+    This option can be disabled with `configure --without-rescue`

     **Note:** in this mode `initctl` will not work.
 Correct the problem and use `reboot -f` to force reboot.